Creating a stronger, more resilient sheep industry and supply chain for Western Australia

 Capital investments for processors – Grants from $50,000 to $5.0 million to enhance onshore processing supply chain capacity, efficiency and productivity.

-Applications will be assessed competitively and must demonstrate value for money and a clear contribution to strengthening the sheep supply chain.
+Applications will be assessed competitively, and need to demonstrate value for money and a clear contribution to strengthening the sheep supply chain.

 The Supply Chain Capacity Program is open to the WA livestock supply chain and local sheep producers to support activities that flatten turn-off spikes and expand processing capacity.

-To be eligible for Round 1, applicants must:
+To be eligible for Round 2, applicants are required to:

 -